sejungkwak/connect-4/README.md

 - Smarter AI Player

   The computer player picks a cell to place a disc randomly, so a game against the computer is too easy.
 I would like to build a smarter AI that prevents the player from winning so easily for a more enjoyable game.
-  There is Pascal Pons's [tutorial blog](http://blog.gamesolver.org/) about the connect 4 solver using alpha-beta pruning algorithm.
+  There is Pascal Pons's [tutorial blog](http://blog.gamesolver.org/) about the connect 4 solver using the alpha-beta pruning algorithm.
 Unfortunately, I was not able to fully understand the algorithm in depth to implement it into this project.

 - Online live game platform